abe123442/6447-starter/README.md

 - Open the VS Code Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
 - Run `Dev Containers: Reopen in Container`.
 > **IT IS EXPECTED TO TAKE A WHILE TO INSTALL THE FIRST TIME!**

-### Project Structure

-- **`.devcontainer/devcontainer.json`**: Configures the VS Code Dev Container, including the Python extension, virtual environment, and workspace settings.
-- **`/ctf/work/`**: Your workspace directory, mapped to your local project folder, where you can add exploit scripts and challenges.

 ### Writing Your First Exploit